fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

 # Node Configuration

-Fed-BioMed framework has 3 main components: `node`, `network`, and `researcher`.
+Fed-BioMed framework has 2 main components: `node` and `researcher`.
 A `node` stores private datasets and perform training in response to researcher's train requests.
-It communicates with the `researcher` component over MQTT (messaging server) that is running in the `network` component.
-It also uses file repository of the `network` component to exchange model parameters and files with the researcher.
+It communicates directly with the `researcher` component using RPC protocol.

 A basic node configuration contains following settings;

 - providing a python environment
 - assigning a unique node id
 - setting security parameters such as training plan approval mode, hashing algorithms
-- providing the connection credentials for the network component
+- providing the connection credentials for the researcher component

 !!! note "Note"
     These basic configurations are done automatically using default values by the scripts provided in Fed-FedBioMed.